Leadership Planning for Uncertain Times Ahead

 Williamson, R. & Johnston, J. H. (2012).
 The School Leader’s Guide to Social Media.
 New York: Routledge.

-Ronald Williamson is a professor of leadership and counseling at Eastern Michigan University.
+Dr. Ronald Williamson is Professor of Leadership and Counseling at Eastern Michigan University.
 He was a middle grades teacher, principal, and executive director of instruction in Ann Arbor, MI.
 He’s also served as executive director of the National Middle School Association (now AMLE) and as president of the National Forum to Accelerate Middle Grades Reform.
+He received the Gruhn-Long-Melton award from NASSP in recognition of lifetime achievement.